What is Condensation?

 Condensation is the process through which the physical state of matter changes from the gaseous phase into the liquid phase.
-For example, condensation occurs when water vapour (gaseous form) in the air changes into liquid water when it touches a cooler surface.
+For example, condensation occurs when water vapour (gaseous form) in the air changes into liquid water when it comes in contact with a cooler surface.
 When the water in the air comes in contact with a cold surface, it condenses to form water droplets.
 This phenomenon is known as condensation.
 The reverse of condensation is evaporation reaction.

 - Condensation is when a gas turns to a liquid.

 - Condensations have been defined to include those reactions in which two molecules are joined with loss of water.

 - Condensation is defined as the removal of heat from a system in such a manner that vapour is converted into liquid.

 In the summer, after working under the sun when we feel very thirsty.
 After reaching home, when we take a cold water bottle from the refrigerator we can notice small droplets of water outside the bottle.
 Where did these water droplets come in the bottle?
 This happens due to a phenomenon called condensation.

 Condensation of water happens when water changes its phase from gaseous state to liquid or crystal shape.
 At high pressure and low temperature, any gas can condense.
 Technically the process of condensation can happen at any temperature as long as the pressure of the liquid state of the gas is less than the pressure of the condensing gas.
 The molecules in the matter slow down during the process of condensation because the heat energy is taken away, which causes a change within the three states of matter, that is it changes the matter into the solid-state.

 A condensation reaction is a chemical reaction in which two molecules combine to form a larger one and a molecule of water.
 Condensation reactions involving alcohols as well as many other molecular types commonly occur in living organisms.

 - In a condensation reaction, the removed hydrogen and hydroxide come from different molecules whereas in a dehydration reaction the removed H and OH come from the same molecule.